Glossary of Italian gold-ground painting

 Florentine painter (c.
 1360–c.
 1427) and author of Il Libro dell’Arte (c.
 1400), the most important surviving technical manual of medieval Italian painting.
 Cennini’s detailed instructions on gesso preparation, gilding, tempera mixing, and gold tooling are an indispensable primary source for the fondo oro tradition.

-Ciborium — Lat.
+Ciborium — Tech.

 A container for the Eucharist host, but in art history also a canopied baldachin over an altar.
 The ornamental form influenced the canopy motifs tooled into gold grounds of altar panels.

-Craquelure — Fr.
+Craquelure — Tech.

 The network of fine cracks that develops over centuries in the gesso and paint layers of a panel painting.
 Distinctive crack patterns assist connoisseurs in dating and attributing gold-ground works and in distinguishing original surfaces from later restorations.

-Cusping — Arch.
+Cusping — Tech.

 Decorative pointed projections forming trefoil, quatrefoil, or multilobed arches above individual figures in polyptych panels.
 Cusped frames are a hallmark of the Gothic style that transformed Florentine and Sienese altarpieces from the 1280s onward.